-An introduction to the history of hypnosis and hypnotherapy.
+An introduction to the history of hypnotherapy and hypnosis.
 In this article you will find a potted history of hypnosis and hypnotherapy through the ages.

 The History of Hypnotherapy and Hypnosis goes back to Primitive Societies

 The key events and people who played the most important roles in the discoveries and developments of what has become today’s hypnotherapy treatments are the main focus of this essay.
 I hope this may give interested people more of an insight and understanding into the world of Hypnotherapy.

 History of hypnotherapy and hypnosis: The early days

 Primitive early societies would use magic and mystical ideas in their religious ceremonies.
 This would sometimes also involve the use of hypnotic phenomena.
 Not just in South America, Africa or distant lands, but even in Europe or the United Kingdom, pagan or ancient cult groups throughout the ages, utilized the tools of hypnosis to generate spiritual rituals which supported their spiritual beliefs.
 Tribal elders would use tribal drama and rituals, for example ceremonies using singing, chanting or dances.
 These powerful and hypnotic community events would have been a part of many societies around the globe.
 Indeed they gave tribes their unique identities and perpetuated their belief systems from generation to generation.

 Even hallucinogenic plants based drugs as well as dance played a role.
 The rhythmic pattern of tribal dances and ceremony greatly assisted the participants to make the transition into a trance like state.
 Shamanistic rituals have played a very large part in tribal cultures around the world and there are still many cultures today where shamanism is actively practised.
 Shamanism is also practised in the west and has gained some credibility in most notably the new age movement.